cycau/dinosaur7/README.md

 ```
 ```
-@keyword React Vue Angular simple pure html client this framework help you to implement SPA with basic skill no longer need to hard work.
+@keyword React Vue Angular simple pure html client
 The name [Dinosaur7] comes from that My daughter loves dinosaurs and is 7 years old.
 ```
 ##### Dinosaur7's all symbols you can specify in html tag